Akshitha-gif06/Akshitha-gif06/README.md

 Developed a multi-class image classifier using CNNs to identify different animal species with high accuracy.

 🔹 Text-to-Speech Converter
-Created a Python-based application that converts text to natural-sounding speech using NLP and TTS libraries.
+Created a Python-based application that converts text to natural-sounding speech using NLP.

 🔹 Amazon Sales Data Analytics
 Performed data cleaning, visualization, and KPI tracking to analyze regional sales performance and improve decision-making.